G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 Various things from the junk box. i.e 7805 DC regulator, Vero/Matrix board, 3 Toggle Switches, 2 Push-Button Switches.

 The case uses two Eddystone (Hammond) Die Cast Box's type 396 (145x95x49) which are fairly close but not exactly 1:1 scale with the original.
-The boxs are bolted back-to-back to achieve the correct depth.
+The box's are bolted back-to-back to achieve the correct depth.
 The join is filled with car body filler (Bondo).

 An optional 52x38x31mm box fixed to the rear cover to replicate the "X1" connector housing.
 (Which also provides an ideal location for a GPS flat ceramic antenna).